Camping at the KVR

 The beauty of the Reserve is unrivaled.
 To preserve it for future generations, we ask that you leave no trace of your visit.

 "Pack it in; pack it out" - pick up and pack out all of your litter.
 Burying or leaving trash is unacceptable, as is burning items as aluminum cans and foil, cigarette butts, bottle caps, glass, folding chairs, chemically treated wood, untreated lumber with nails or screws, plastics, or Styrofoam in your campfire.
-Only burn paper, cardboard and untreated wood.
+Only burn paper, cardboard, and untreated wood.

 Please minimize your impact...